BakedStudios/baked-tools/README.md

 # baked-tools
-Tools for interacting with the Shotgrid Python API (Webhooks, Delivery Sync) and Batch Converter, for manual flavor creation outside the pipeline.
+Tools for interacting with the Shotgrid Python API (Webhooks, Delivery Sync, Tidbyt) and Batch Converter, for manual flavor creation outside the pipeline.

 Hi!
 Welcome.
 These are all the tools made by Baked so far.
 They range from complex to very simple.
 If you're just here for Batch Converter, feel free to delete the others afer download!